-This is a case study of a woman who suffered sexual assault at work and appointed us to pursue a compensation claim against her employer.
+Woman who suffered sexual assault at work wins compensation claim against her employer

 Our client worked in an office attached to a factory.
 For many months she was subjected to sexual harassment from her team leader.
 This included unwelcome sexually explicit comments.
-Despite our client repeatedly asking him to stop the harassment co ntinued.
+Despite our client repeatedly asking him to stop the harassment continued.

 One morning she arrived at work and had to ask her team leader to unlock the office door.
 He unlocked the door and followed her in.
 He then sexually assaulted her, groping her buttocks and breasts.
-Our client begged him to stop, but he said there was no one to see and continued to sexually assault her.
+Our client begged him to stop, but he said there was no one to see and continued to assault her.

-It was against this background that she instructed us to pursue a sexual assault at work compensation claim against her employers.
+It was against this background that she approached us to pursue a sexual assault at work compensation claim against her employers.
 We agreed to bring the claim on a No Win, No Fee basis.

 We obtained a medical report from an independent Consultant Psychiatrist about the impact the sexual assault at work had on our client.
 The expert concluded that our client had suffered an Anxiety Disorder.
 She recommended that our client continue with the medication she was taking and also suggested a course of Cognitive Behavioural Therapy (CBT).

-We obtained funding from the employer’s insurers so that our client could receive the recommended treatment on a private basis.
+We obtained funding from the employer’s insurers so that our client could receive the recommended CBT treatment on a private basis.